navsinghoberoi/RestApiAutomation/README.md

 # Prerequisites :
 IntelliJ Idea
 Java 8
 TestNG
+Allure

 Please follow the below mentioned steps to get a working repo :
-Clone the repository via ssh/http using URL -- https://github.com/navsinghoberoi/RestApiAutomation
+Clone the repository via ssh/http using URL --> **https://github.com/navsinghoberoi/RestApiAutomation**

 # Running the tests :
-Automated tests : To run the automated tests, follow the steps -

-Go to RestApiAutomation/src/test/java folder.
-To run the testcases, execute TestNG.xml file.
+To run the testcases, execute following command :
+**mvn clean test -DsuiteXmlFile=TestNG.xml | tee src/test/java/TestLogs/logging.log | grep -A10 "DEBUG curl"**

+# Generating allure report :
+Run the following commands :

+**allure generate allure-results**
+**NOTE** : Copy the history folder from your previous allure-report folder inside your current allure-results folder in order to see History trend in the report.
+**allure serve allure-results**

 # Built With :
 Java -- Programming Language
-Maven -- It is a build automation tool
+Maven -- Build automation tool
-Git -- It is a distributed version-control system
+Git -- Distributed version-control system
-TestNG -- It is a testing framework
+TestNG -- Testing framework
-WireMock -- It is a simulator for HTTP-based APIs
+WireMock -- Library for mocking APIs
-Lombok -- It generates getter, setters method at compile time without having the need to write all boilerplate code
+Lombok -- Library that generates getter, setters method at compile time without having the need to write all boilerplate code Allure -- Reporting
+Curl-Logger -- Library used to log curl requests

 # Author :
 Navpreet Singh

 # Add test cases :
-Remember below mentioned points before creating new api tests --
+Remember below mentioned points before creating new api tests -->
-a) Adding GET method tests --
+a) Add new GET method tests -->
-To add tests, go to RestApiAutomation/src/test/java/Tests.ZipCodeApi_GetRequestTests folder and create a new file
+To add tests, go to RestApiAutomation/src/test/java/Tests/ZipCodeApi_GetRequestTests folder and create a new file
-b) Adding POST method tests --
+b) Add new POST method tests -->
-To add tests, go to RestApiAutomation/src/test/java/Tests.ZipCodeApi_PostRequestTests folder and create a new file
+To add tests, go to RestApiAutomation/src/test/java/Tests/ZipCodeApi_PostRequestTests folder and create a new file